Paracanthurus: Life cycle

 Spawning takes place year round, with a peak between April and September.
 Spawning occurs during late afternoon and evening hours around outer reef slopes.
 This event is indicated by a change in color from a uniform dark blue to a pale blue.
 Males aggressively court female members of the school, leading to a quick upward spawning rush toward the surface of the water during which eggs and sperm are released.
 The eggs are small, approximately 0.8 mm in diameter.
 The eggs are pelagic, each containing a single droplet of oil for flotation.
 The fertilized eggs hatch in twenty-four hours, revealing small, translucent larvae with silvery abdomens and rudimentary caudal spines.
 Once opaque, the black "palette" pattern on juveniles do not fully connect until mature.
 These fish reach sexual maturity at 9–12 months of age, and at approximately 149.22 mm in size.
 Fecundity has a tendency to positively correlate with weight.

 Fishes in the family Acanthuridae, including Paracanthurus, produce altricial larvae that receive no v. parental care.
-After hatching, these larvae rely on yolk reserves in order to survive their first two to three days of life.
+After hatching, these larvae rely on yolk reserves to survive their first two to three days of life.